 Condoms are less protective against some of the most prevalent infections seen in the recent times such as human papillomavirus (HPV) and herpes simplex virus (HSV).
 Here’s more on the STDs that can be transmitted even after using a condom.

 1. Human papillomavirus (HPV) infection

-HPV infection is one of the common STDs which has more than 100 different strains of the virus.
+The HPV infection is one of the common STDs which has more than 100 different strains of the virus.
 Certain strains cause no symptoms while some can cause genital warts.
 As genital warts can be present on the parts of the genitals that are not covered by a condom, there is a high chance of viral transmission through skin-to-skin contact.
 Moreover, HPV in men can be asymptomatic, which makes it easy to unknowingly pass the virus to their partners during sexual activity.

 2. Genital herpes

 Genital herpes is a sexually transmitted infection which is usually caused by the herpes simplex virus type 2 (HSV type 2).
 However, HSV type 1 which causes cold sores around the mouth can also be spread to the genitals during oral sex.
 Genital herpes typically results in lesions or sores on the genitals, anus and upper thighs.
-Hence, if the lesions are present on areas not covered by a condom, there is a high possibility that the virus can be spread from one partner to other.
+Hence, if the lesions are present in areas not covered by a condom, there is a high possibility that the virus can be spread from one partner to another.